gvwilson/thirdbit/src/fiction/iffy/index.md

 to escape the droughts, floods, and communal warfare of their homeland, the proposal to build a proper cricket pitch went from a standing joke to a unanimously-approved item in the town plan.

-Sandrine doubted the stadium's architects had realized that such a large, covered space would be a perfect place to hide a fleet of hovercraft from passing drones and satellites.
+Sandrine doubted the stadium's architects had realized that such a large, covered space would be a perfect place to hide a fleet of armored hovercraft from passing drones and satellites.

-*Boom!*
-They felt the explosion as much as they heard it.
-Somewhere behind them,
-the sentry bot's power cells had reached their limit and then some.
-She doubted it would slow their pursuers down by much, but every second counted.

 There were no guards at the stadium.
 Why would there be?